ArchiveTeam/grab-site/README.md

 #### Tumblr blogs

-Use `--igsets=singletumblr` to avoid crawling the homepages of other tumblr blogs.
+Use `--igsets=`[`singletumblr`](https://github.com/ludios/grab-site/blob/master/libgrabsite/ignore_sets/singletumblr) to avoid crawling the homepages of other tumblr blogs.

 If you don't care about who liked or reblogged a post, add `\?from_c=` to the crawl's `ignores`.